Delightful Adventures

 Recipe Notes:

-• Please read all of the helpful info and FAQ above before making this recipe to ensure your doughnuts turn out perfectly.
+• Please read all of the helpful info above before making this recipe to ensure your doughnuts turn out perfectly.

 • If you are making the vegan gluten-free version, it’s important to know that every gluten-free flour blend uses different ingredients and ratios.
 Results will always vary when different flours are used.
 I have never used any other brand of flour to make these doughnuts, other than Bob’s Red Mill 1 to 1 Baking Flour in the blue bag, NOT the red bag, so please know that your results may not be the same as mine if you substitute with a different gluten free flour.